arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-12.md

 *using* functional programming concepts is orders of magnitude simpler than *re-implementing them from the scratch*.
-What you have done, in these 12 strenuous chapters, was to distill a State Monad out of thin air, starting from the ground up, incrementally and taking many detours for reasoning about any little nuance as you stumbled upon along the journey.
+What you have done, in these 12 strenuous chapters, was to distill a State Monad out of thin air, from the ground up, incrementally and taking many detours for reasoning about any little nuance as you stumbled upon along the journey.

 In the next &mdash; much easier &mdash; chapters, I want to show you how easy and smooth working with a State Monad is, once it is